 1/2 cup raw cane sugar

-2. Use an immersion blender or a fork to smash the bananas in a large bowl.
+- Use an immersion blender or a fork to mash the bananas in a large bowl.

-4. Grease the loaf pan lightly (I used coconut oil for that) and pour in the batter (I use this glass loaf pan).
+- Grease the loaf pan lightly (I used coconut oil for that) and pour in the batter (I use a glass loaf pan).
 Totally optionally, you can also top the bread off with some walnuts and a little raw cane sugar.